We are continuing on our new trek west!

 This morning, the weather has been overcast, with cold temperatures and calm winds.

-The NWS in Springfield, MO, forecasts (for Willow Springs, MO) a clear night, with a low temperature of 32 F. The winds will be from the south at 6 mph, becoming westerly after midnight.
+The NWS in Norman, OK, forecasts (for Elk City, OK) a mostly clear night, with a low temperature of 34 F. The winds will be from the north at 8-11 mph.

-The SPC Mesoscale Analysis Pressure Map shows that I will be driving through a slight pressure gradient towards the high pressure system, but am already under high pressure.
+The SPC Mesoscale Analysis Pressure Map shows that I will be driving through average pressure all day, running almost parallel to the isobars.

 Visible satellite image is not available at this time.

-The Nested NAM simulated reflectivity shows no more significant rain as we drive west.
-This chart has been excluded from today’s post.
+The Nested NAM simulated reflectivity shows showers and thunderstorms are unlikely.
+This and the precipitation chart have been excluded from today’s post.

-The Nested NAM predicts temperatures will rise into the mid 40s F somewhere near in southwestern Kentucky this afternoon, and then decrease to the lower 30s F overnight in Missouri.
+The Nested NAM predicts temperatures will rise into the mid 60s F in northeastern Oklahoma this afternoon, and then decrease to the lower 30s F overnight in western Oklahoma.

-The Nested NAM shows that the dewpoints will drop into the 10s F in Kentucky, but then rise again into the 30s F in Missouri.
+The Nested NAM shows that the dewpoints will rise into the 40s F this afternoon in northeastern Oklahoma, but then drop back into the 30s F this evening.

-The Nested NAM predicts sunny skies along my route soon after we leave Knoxville.
+The Nested NAM predicts sunny skies along my route soon after we leave Willow Springs.
 This chart has been excluded from today’s post.

 Thank you for reading my post.